prisma/prisma1/docs/1.0/04-Reference/02-Data-Modeling/01-Data-Modelling-(SDL).md

 The type defined above has the following properties:

-- Name: `Story`
+- Name: `Article`
 - Fields: `id`, `text` and `isPublished` (with the default value `false`)

 ### Generated operations based on types

-The types that are included in your schema affect the available operations in the [GraphQL API](!alias-abogasd0go).
+The types in your data model affect the available operations in the [GraphQL API](!alias-abogasd0go).
 For every type,

 * [type queries](!alias-nia9nushae) allow you to fetch one or many nodes of that type
 * [type mutations](!alias-ol0yuoz6go) allow you to create, update or delete nodes of that type